- 1. Introduction

 Adults who use the service can make very valuable contributions as part of recruitment of new staff positions.
 Their participation should be built into the process at all levels, from administration posts to senior positions.
 Their roles should be clarified with the adults who participate, so they understand how their views will be considered and what weighting they will be given.

-Offers of appoint will be conditional on receipt of satisfactory checks and references.
-This should include checks in relation to any concerns about their own children.
+Offers of appointment will be conditional on receipt of satisfactory checks and references.

 In the following circumstances the applicant should be reported to the police:

 - they are found to be on a list concerning their suitability to work with adults / have been disqualified from working with adults by a Court;